Shopify/tapioca/README.md

-  tapioca init               # Get project ready for type checking tapioca require            # Generate the list of files to be required by tapioca tapioca todo               # Generate the list of unresolved constants
+  tapioca init               # Get project ready for type checking tapioca require            # Generate the list of files to be required by tapioca tapioca todo               # Generate the list of unresolved constants tapioca tree               # Print a tree of all available commands

 Options:
   -c, [--config=<config file path>]                  # Path to the Tapioca configuration file